gnunn1/openshift-basic-pipeline/README.md

 ![alt tag](http://i63.tinypic.com/2vci87n.png)

-Note that this was forked from this [repo](https://github.com/andy1992/react-crud.git), original license remains in effect.
+Note that this application was forked from this [repo](https://github.com/andy1992/react-crud.git), original license and rights remain in effect.

 ### Installation